 So you are getting ready to start renovating your home.
 Congratulations!
 Once the plans are set, colour scheme chosen, and every other detail for your renovation laid out, it's time to think about the security of your home's security measures during the renovation project.
 Why?
 Soon there’ll be tradies, such as plumbers, electricians and carpenters coming and going into your home on a daily basis.
 Not to mention suppliers dropping off their deliveries too.
 With all this chaotic activity soon to appear, have you thought of how you will manage the security of your home?
-With so much going on, many homeowners may find it difficult keeping an eye on the work and their belongings at the same time.
+With so much going on, many homeowners may find it difficult keeping an eye on the work, their family and their belongings at the same time.
+This can quickly turn into a security issue.

 Secure Your World has identified three key tips that will help new homeowners and tenured ones alike safeguard their property and possessions during any home renovation project, big or small.